Where Should I Buy My Rats From?

 Pet Shops

 Many people know about the awful conditions in puppy farms and the fallout people tend to have to deal with, but don't then make the connection with other species.
 Pet shops usually source their rats from rodent mills, the rodent equivalent of puppy farms.
-These rats are bred with absolutely no regard for health and temperament, and are often sold with "no sex guarantee", so it is not uncommon that people are sold missexed rats and end up with an 'oops' litter!
+Contrary to what some think, the conditions these rats are kept and bred in are legal in the UK.
+There is more information on this below.
+These rats are bred with absolutely no or little regard for health and temperament, and are often sold with "no sex guarantee", so it is not uncommon that people are sold missexed rats and end up with an 'oops' litter!

 It is worth noting that it is entirely possible to have healthy, friendly rats from a pet shop.
 But these rats are not the norm, and you are at a much higher risk of issues with pet shop rats than rats from a reputable breeder.
-Plus this still does not mean that the rats were treated correctly.
+Plus this still does not mean that the breeding rats and kittens were cared for adequately, which is another important thing to consider as rat lovers.
 By purchasing pet shop rats, you are funding and fuelling demand for rodent mills, which means more rats will be subjected to poor conditions and intensive breeding.
 People often forget about the rats behind the scenes that they don't see.
-By boycotting pet stores, demand is reduced.
+But by boycotting pet stores and not condoning their use, demand is reduced.
 Some pet stores have stopped selling rats because of the lack of demand!

-It is important to remember that rats are used as feeders and in labs, so the legislation surrounding them and their care standards will be influenced by this.
+It is important to remember that rats are used as feeders and in labs where they need to be kept in a very economical way, so the legislation surrounding them and their care standards will be influenced by this.

 (1) A person commits an offence if he does not take such steps as are reasonable in all the circumstances to ensure that the needs of an animal for which he is responsible are met to the extent required by good practice.